-Connected technologies have transformed many different fields of study in the last two decades, and the scientific lab has not remained immune.
-Across the globe, labs big and small have adopted technologies such as electronic lab notebooks,
+Connected technologies have transformed many different fields of study in the last two decades, and the scientific lab has not remained immune.1 Across the globe, labs big and small have adopted technologies such as electronic lab notebooks cloud platforms, enhanced automation, and dedicated software to accelerate research, increase reproducibility, and improve productivity.

 It's clear that technology has vastly improved the way science is being done, and in many cases, new software and robotics have rendered tedious manual processes obsolete.
-The current coronavirus pandemic offers a great example - scientists have begun to run complete experiments through automation and remote monitoring, without physically being present in the lab.
+2 The current coronavirus pandemic offers a great example - scientists have begun to run complete experiments through automation and remote monitoring, without physically being present in the lab.
+3